JP1998/CommandLineTools/README.md

 ```
 ## What features are to come in the future

+- (current top priority:) adding tests for the whole project
 - some default commands such as:
   - bulk renaming of files within a directory
     - having an option for the folder to rename the contained files